alunduil/crumbs/README.rst

 Generalized all-in-one parameters module.

-This package provides a single view of environment variables, configuration files, and command line arguments.
-The consistent interface makes interacting with these, most of the time disparate, resources much simpler.
-It also allows parameters to be set on any of the three sources and the merge happens automatically upon retrieval.
-This way the most expected value is always used.
+This package provides a single interface to environment variables', configuration files', and command line arguments' provided values.
+The dictionary-like interface makes interacting with these, most of the time disparate, resources much simpler.
+It also allows parameters' values to be set in any of the three sources and selects an appropriate value when a parameter's value is specified in multiple sources.
+This way the most expected value, according to the normal prcedence—command line arguments then configuration files then environment variables, is always returned.

 Installation
 ============